mnapoli/bref-bootstrap-benchmarks/README.md

 When an event is available it would execute the target PHP script (e.g. index.php) and when the script finishes it would reset the process to scratch and reuse the same process (like PHP-FPM).
 That would avoid the cost associated to creating a new process (or forking).

 That could also allow to run a boot script *before* an event comes, e.g. load Composer and boot Symfony before a request comes.

+### Solution H

+Solution H is like solution C except it uses PHP CGI instead of PHP CLI.
+The `bootstrap` would be responsible for executing `php-cgi` on every event/request and forward the event data via the CGI protocol.

 ## Results